Developments of Regional Impact

 DCA's statewide rules for DRIs were updated in July 2012 to:

-The Department is still working to fully implement them; but, it may take a few months to have the new process fully operational.
-Check with your regional commission prior to beginning the DRI process to ensure that you're project is submitted and handled appropriately.
+ALWAYS contact your regional commission prior to beginning the DRI process to ensure that your project is submitted and handled appropriately.

 For more information about Planning and Environmental Management, please contact the Office of Planning and Environmental Management at 404-679-5279.